blockkaaron/AI_Project_CPSC_4370/README.md

-# AI_Project_CPSC_4370
+AI_Project_CPSC_4370
 For AI Project CPSC 4370 tracking and documentation

+Collaborators:
+Linu Robin
+Stephanie Scherb
 Aaron Block
-Stephanie Scherb
-Linu Robin

 CPSC 4370 Fraud Analysis AI Project

-The Goal
+This project is for determining fraudulent transaction activity by using Naive Bayes and Random Forest classifier models for CPSC_4370_AI's end of the semester project

+The referenced datasets being used for training and testing each model are Train.csv and Test.csv These datasets may be found at https://www.kaggle.com/datasets/kartik2112/fraud-detection All resources were discovered through research.
+While the datasets are open source, all code has been written and committed by the students/collaborators for this project.
+For more information, refer to https://github.com/blockkaaron/AI_Project_CPSC_4370

-To determine possible fraudent activities from financial PCA datasets
+The Goal To detect the presence of fraudent activities from a dataset

-The Challenge
-Using Python and machine learning, generate program that determines probabilities of fraudulent transactions automatically using Naive Bayes and Random Forest Classifier models
+The Challenge Using Python and machine learning, develop a program that determines probabilities of fraudulent activities automatically using a predetermined dataset

-Running the project within any Python supported IDE:
-Step one is to run "testcsvconnection.py" to ensure your environment is setup correctly and ready to execute.

-Step two is run main.py which will show four pop ups one at a time.
-The first two are the datasets being prepared for use, and the last two pop ups are the confusion matrix visualization outputs for each model after being trained on the same datasets
+To run, ensure train.csv and test.csv are in project as they are the datasets being used Please give the program enough time to complete each step of both models (approximately 1 minute)

+There will be 4 pop-up results in this order:

+Pre-Data Prep
+Post-Data Prep
+Naive Bayes Confusion Matrix
+Random Forest Confusion Matrix

+The console will also print results based on progress of each model.